The Ant64S — Starter Edition

 • No 36-bit memory on Ant64S

-• All Ant64S layer formats and command structures are defined so they also work on Ant64
+• All Ant64S layer formats and command structures are defined to also work on Ant64

-Anything that is not supported by the Ant64S is explicitly marked in Ant64S documentation as: Reserved, must be zero
+Anything not supported by the Ant64S is explicitly marked in documentation as: Reserved, must be zero

 Graphics Command Layer (Key Feature)